Science & Technology

 The advances behind ludicrous research

 How do roller coaster rides affect the treatment of asthma?
-Do we swim faster in water or in syrup?
+Do we swim faster in water or syrup?

 Hundreds of similar research subjects have won awards at the now famous "Ig Nobel" ceremony, the satirical equivalent of the Nobel awards.
-But the craziest questions can have useful applications or even lead to genuine progress in fundamental science.
+But the craziest questions can have valuable applications or even lead to genuine progress in fundamental science.

 THE MEDIEVAL CITY OF ROCAMADOUR 52’